mattquigleycfg/con-form-dash/src/hooks/__tests__/shopDrawingCycleTime.test.md

 3. **Stage Name Changes**: Stage names are hardcoded.
 If Odoo stage names change, the mapping needs updating in `STAGE_ORDER` constant.

 4. **Performance**: With large datasets (1000+ tickets), initial load may take 5-10 seconds.
 Consider adding pagination if needed.

+5. **Working Hours Configuration**: Working hours are set to 9 AM - 5 PM, Monday-Friday (8 hours/day).
+This is hardcoded but can be customized in `src/utils/workingHours.ts` if your organization has different working hours.

+6. **Time Zones**: All timestamps are assumed to be in the same timezone as the Odoo server.
+Cross-timezone calculations are not currently supported.

 ## Validation Scenarios